mmahesh/dstack_multiple_gpu/blog_post.md

 ./run_exps.sh
 ```

 Now, open [dstack.ai](https://dstack.ai) to see the workflows (after you perform the login).
-You will see something like the following:
+You will see contents like below.

 ![Workflows](/blog_figures/fig_2.png)